arcus-azure/arcus.scripting/CONTRIBUTING.md

 These are the steps you need to take:

 1. Add your PowerShell `.ps1` script file to the `Scripts\` folder of the PowerShell module you want to extend.
 2. Expose your script in the `.psm1` script module.
-This is normally something in the line of this.
+This normally looks like this:

 ```powershell
 <#